chrisrichardson/git-novice/_episodes/05-history.md

 > ## Understanding Workflow and History
 >
-> What is the output of cat venus.txt at the end of this set of commands?
+> What is the output of cat manhattan.md at the end of this set of commands?
 >
 > ~~~
-> $ cd planets
+> $ cd cocktails
-> $ gedit venus.txt #input the following text: Venus is beautiful and full of love
+> $ nano manhattan.md #input the following text: Manhattan cocktail
-> $ git add venus.txt
+> $ git add manhattan.md
-> $ gedit venus.txt #add the following text: Venus is too hot to be suitable as a base
+> $ nano manhattan.md #add the following text: Whiskey, vermouth, bitters
-> $ git commit -m "comments on Venus as an unsuitable base"
+> $ git commit -m "Add recipe for manhattan"
-> $ git checkout HEAD venus.txt
+> $ git checkout HEAD manhattan.md
-> $ cat venus.txt #this will print the contents of venus.txt to the screen
+> $ cat manhattan.md #this will print the contents of manhattan.md to the screen
 > ~~~
 > {: .bash}
 >
 > 1.
 >
 > ~~~
-> Venus is too hot to be suitable as a base
+> Manhattan cocktail
 > ~~~
 > {: .output}
 >
 > 2.
 >
 > ~~~
-> Venus is beautiful and full of love
+> Whiskey, vermouth, bitters
 > ~~~
 > {: .output}
 >
 > 3.
 >
 > ~~~
-> Venus is beautiful and full of love
+> Manhattan cocktail
-> Venus is too hot to be suitable as a base
+> Whiskey, vermouth, bitters
 > ~~~
 > {: .output}
 >
 > 4.
 >
 > ~~~
-> Error because you have changed venus.txt without committing the changes
+> Error because you have changed manhattan.md without committing the changes
 > ~~~
 > {: .output}
 {: .challenge}

 > ## Checking Understanding of `git diff`
 >
-> Consider this command: `git diff HEAD~3 mars.txt`.
+> Consider this command: `git diff HEAD~3 margherita.md`.
 What do you predict this command
 > will do if you execute it?
 What happens when you do execute it?
 Why?
 >
-> Try another command, `git diff [ID] mars.txt`, where [ID] is replaced with
+> Try another command, `git diff [ID] margherita.md`, where [ID] is replaced with
 > the unique identifier for your most recent commit.
 What do you think will happen,
 > and what does happen?
 {: .challenge}